eProsima/Fast-DDS-docs/docs/fastrtpsgen/pubsub_app/includes/intro.rst

         string message;
     };

-Now we need to translate this file to something Fast RTPS understands.
+Now we need to translate this file to something Fast DDS understands.
 For this we have a code generation tool called Fast DDS-Gen (see :ref:`fastrtpsgen_use`), which can do two different
 things: